 - Next Steps in Abdominal Ultrasound

-The ‘Next Steps in Abdominal Ultrasound’ is a highly practical two-day course that is ideal for veterinarians with some or limited experience in using an ultrasound machine.
-It provides trainees with the confidence in performing ultrasound examinations and includes machine set up, image recording, commonly seen artifacts, and performing elementary abdominal Doppler and invasive ultrasound-guided procedures.
-It also covers normal and abnormal ultrasonographic appearances of the liver, spleen, pancreas, and the gastrointestinal and urinary tracts.
+The ‘Next Steps in Abdominal Ultrasound’ is a convenient two-day course ideal for veterinarians with some or limited experience in using an ultrasound machine.
+It gives trainees confidence in performing ultrasound examinations and includes machine setup, image recording, commonly seen artifacts, and performing elementary abdominal Doppler and invasive ultrasound-guided procedures.
+It also covers normal and abnormal ultrasonographic appearances of the liver, spleen, pancreas, and gastrointestinal and urinary tracts.

 - Advanced Abdominal Ultrasound

 - Improve International also provides a General Practitioner Certificate in Small Animal Ultrasound that has been accredited by the International School of Veterinary Postgraduate Studies (ISVPS).
-Part of the requirements of the program includes attending the modular program taught by Improve International and studying all areas of the course syllabus.
-Upon course completion, to obtain the certificate, candidates are required to satisfy ISVPS assessment requirements within four years.
+Part of the program’s requirements includes attending the modular program taught by Improve International and studying all areas of the course syllabus.
+Upon course completion, candidates must satisfy ISVPS assessment requirements within four years to obtain the certificate.

-Based on the availability of veterinary ultrasound training programs that vary by course content, focus, and methodology along with duration, you can choose the program that perfectly matches your practice’s requirements.
+Training programs vary by course content, focus, methodology, and duration.
+As a result, you can choose the program that perfectly matches your practice’s requirements.
 You may have to supplement your knowledge periodically as ongoing training is recommended to keep abreast of the latest ultrasound practices.

 If you would like help in selecting the right ultrasound equipment for your clinic, contact National Ultrasound today.
-Our experts are trained in evaluating your requirements to fit you with exactly what you need!
+Our experts are trained to evaluate your requirements to fit what you need!
 Let us refine your ultrasound exams and imaging techniques.